 6. Be Prepared to Shift Gears When Necessary

-We’ve just cover common formulas to determine portfolio allocations between stocks, bonds and cash.
+We’ve just covered common formulas to determine portfolio allocations between stocks, bonds, and cash.
 But they are just guidelines, and you might even think of them as starting points.
 Choose either of the two and make adjustments as necessary.

 For example, if you have a more conservative investment risk tolerance, you may want to go with 100 minus your age, then reduce the stock percentage even more until you feel comfortable.